alexlawson274/China-New-Times-Coverage-Project/README.md

 All instructions are available here: https://developer.nytimes.com/docs/articlesearch-product/1/overview

 ## Dependencies
-Before running the script, the following packages need to be installed:
+Before running the script, the following packages need to be installed:.

 - `Datetime`
 - `Pandas`